berkshelf/berkflow/README.md

 A command line tool for managing Chef Environments using Berkshelf and the [Environment Cookbook Pattern](http://vialstudios.logdown.com/posts/166848-the-environment-cookbook-pattern).

+TLDR; of the Environment Cookbook Pattern.
+You have one top level cookbook that is locked to a Chef Environment.
+One application per Chef Environment.
+This Chef Environment is named `{application_name}-{environment}` (i.e. "myface-dev").

 ## Installation

     $ gem install berkflow